-The most fascinating thing about living with anxiety is that even when your brain "causes" your mental health issues, you can cure them with the right coping tools.
-Learn some of these tools with my free 7 minute anxiety test.
+A fascinating thing about living with anxiety is that even when your brain "causes" your mental health issues, you can cure them with the right coping tools.
+Learn some of these tools with my free 7-minute anxiety test.

 The Brain Causes of OCD

 Even though the brains of those with OCD do differ, it's not as simple as saying that your brain causes your disorder.
 Lifestyles and experiences still contribute to OCD symptoms, and the disorder itself can be reduced without even altering your brain.
 Take my anxiety-test to learn more.

 However, there is no denying that there are some theories about the differences between those with OCD and those without OCD.
 The following are some of the initial findings:

 Insufficient serotonin levels in the brain and body are thought to be a major contributing factor to OCD.
 This is why medication for most anxiety disorders, including OCD, involves antidepressants known as selective serotonin reuptake inhibitors or SSRIs.